Gideontoo/netflix_sql_project/README.md

 	order by 3 desc
 ```

-### 11.The average content released each year in the United States
+### 11. The average content released each year in the United States
 ```sql
 	select extract(year from to_date(date_added,'month dd,yyyy')), count(*) content_count,
 	round(count(*) :: numeric /